 Watering and Feeding

-Scaevola is both a heat and drought tolerant plant and does not do well in very wet soil but at the same time, it begins to wilt if it is not given enough water.
+Scaevola is both a heat and drought-tolerant plant.
+It need a soil with good drainage and does not do well in very wet soil.
+At the same time, it begins to wilt if it is not given enough water.

 Make sure you keep an eye on the plant and water it moderately and regularly.